VOLUNTEER COMMUNITY SERVICE

 COMMUNITY ARTS

 Differently-abled adults, men and women who have experienced homelessness, and people who have experienced significant physical and/or mental health trauma and live at or below the poverty line are empowered through performing live for audiences across Central Ohio.
-Participants sing and work alongside volunteers in the community, resulting in an integrated community experience of cooperation, creativity, and social connection.
+Participants sing and work alongside volunteers in the community, resulting in an experience of cooperation, creativity, and social connection.

 Current partners include Alvis, Inc., ARC Industries, Open Door, Goodwill Columbus, IBA Support Services, National Church Residences.